anirudhdhagate/SQLProjects/Global Air Pollution Doc.md

 ## SQL Queries

-The SQL queries used to answer the analysis questions are provided in the [`queries.sql`](queries.sql) file.
+The SQL queries used to answer the analysis questions are provided in the SQLQuery2.sql file.

 ## Results and Insights